Find out how to order, borrow, and return books and other items. You can see the items you have borrowed in the library catalogue LUBcat.

 The Library of Science does not charge late fees for overdue books as of 1 December 2021.
 However, books and other material from other libraries within Lund University may still generate late fees.

 If you have outstanding fines of SEK 100 or more, you won’t be able to borrow or order further items until your fine has been paid.
-You have to pay your fines at the library that the late book belongs to.
+You can pay the fees online or pay at the library where you have a late fee.

 If you do not return a book or if you lose a book, we will bill you to cover the cost of replacing it, plus an administration fee of SEK 300.

 Distance students at Lund University have the same access as onsite students to library services and resources.
 You have access to ebooks, ejournals, and databases.
 You are welcome to contact us if you need help with reference management or finding literature for written assignments, for example.